HDMI 2.0 – What You Need to Know

 Wait Just a Second…

-If you think that just because HDMI 2.0 claims to be backwards compatible with High Speed HDMI 1.3 cables, that it will work flawlessly—think again.
+If you think that just because HDMI 2.0 claims to be backward compatible with High-Speed HDMI 1.3 cables, that it will work flawlessly—think again.
 What they really mean is that anything with HDMI 2.0 technology will operate any cables or devices with 1.3 technology.
 They also mean that at less than 3 meters, well, you may be good to go…but any longer and you definitely need to use an active HDMI cable.
 Active HDMI cables are cables with built-in chips that provide “EQ” at the input and output to reshape the signal at the end of a longer run.
 Certain companies, like Tributaries HDMI cables, are spec’d to have minimums that allow for the new 4K resolutions coming to market so that you don’t install a cable and get left in the dust two months later.

 If you start to send 4K along a longer HDMI 1.3 cable, it is very likely that you’re going to find that your cables are no longer sufficient to handle the bandwidth.
 Even aftermarket EQ electronics and active HDMI 1.3 cables aren’t guaranteed to work.
 The real solution for very long runs is only going to be found with a new generation of active cables and the advancement of EQ found in televisions and source components.
-4K at 60Hz can get upwards of 18Gbit/s which is considerably more bandwidth than what used to be transmitted along HDMI 1.3.
+4K at 60Hz can get upwards of 18Gbit/s which is considerably more bandwidth than what used to be transmitted along with HDMI 1.3.

-We’ll have to do our own field-testing of HDMI 2.0, however it’s going to take a while before a sufficient amount of products hit the market with the new technology.
+We’ll have to do our own field-testing of HDMI 2.0, however, it’s going to take a while before a sufficient amount of products hit the market with the new technology.
 As soon as it does, however, you can count on us to give it a full shake-down.